abdd68/Fair-Vision-Transformer/README.md

 **Step 1**: Create the conda environment through vit2024.yaml.
 The command is "conda env create -f vit2024.yaml".

 **Step 2**: Download the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and place the decompressed Anno, Eval and img_align_celeba in "../nfs3/datasets/celeba".
-The preferred file structure is:
+The file structure should be:

 - nfs3/
 &emsp; datasets/